-The School maintains a \$150,000 line of credit agreement (line) with Meridian Bank payable on demand which accrues interest at 5%.
-The line is for working capital purposes and is collateralized by School assets.
-As of June 30, 2016, \$150,000 was available to be drawn upon.
-There was no activity on the line during the year ended June 30, 2016.
-See Note 13 for financing arrangements entered into subsequent to year-end.
+The School maintains a \$100,000 line of credit agreement (line) with Centric Bank payable on demand which accrues interest at the prime rate plus 1.5%.
+The line is subject to review on an annual basis and is used for working capital purposes and collateralized by School assets.
+As of June 30, 2017, \$100,000 was available to be drawn upon.
+There was no activity on the line during the year ended June 30, 2017.